younrx/CTF_Irek1/README.md

   [...]
 }
 ```
-It beahavior is quite simple, it verifies that the length of the given data is 15 or 10, and if not it prints an error message.
+It behavior is quite simple, it verifies that the length of the given data is 15 or 10, and if not it prints an error message.
 If this first step is passed, it checks if the input data correspond to pre-defined values (`DAT_001050dX`) and if so, it toggles the flag `verify_cmd_locked` to `0` before printing the message `Cmd unlock`.

 > :warning: **Mistake**